 About: The A318 is the smallest member of the A320 Family, which also includes the A319, A320 and A321.
 The A318 seats 107 passengers in a two-class cabin and 132 with ‘high density’ seating.

 A319 / A319neo.

 About: The A319 is a the shrink version of Airbus’s most successful model, the A320.
 It carries 124 people in its standard two-class configuration or 156 if airlines opt for a high density cabin layout.
-If you opt for the ‘neo’ version, with new wing tips that boost fuel efficiency, add US $8.4 million to the price.
+The neo version adds fancy aerodynamic wing tips that reduce fuel consumption.

 A320 / A320neo.

-About: It’s Airbus’s most successful model to date and it continues to sell by the bucketload.
-Orders to date total 6094 planes (as of Dec 31, 2012), with 3192 delivered so far.
+About: It’s Airbus’s most successful model to date and continues to sell well in both its classic (ceo) and next generation (neo) versions.
 The single aisle A320 seats 150 passengers in a standard two-class configuration and up to 180 with high density seating.
 The A320neo adds ‘sharklet’ wing tips and a redesigned engine (purchased separately) to increase fuel efficiency.
-For that, add around US $8.7 million to the price.

 About: The A321 is the ‘stretch’ version of the A320.
 Airlines can fit 185 passengers into a standard two-class layout or 220 if they opt for a ‘high density’ cabin layout.
 For the more fuel-efficient ‘neo’ version, add just over US $10 million to the price.

 New price: US $221.7 million.

 About: The A330 is Airbus’s twin-engine widebody offering.
 The A330-200 accommodates 253 passengers in a two-class layout.

 New price: US $224.8 million.